JesusFilm/core/apps/docs/docs/04-engineering-practices/03-internationalization/translations-tag.md

 Don't forget to run the `nx` command `extract-translations` for the project to gather all strings requiring translations into a namespaced file.

-### Parameterized Translations
+### Interpolation

-The `t` function supports parameterized translations, allowing you to include placeholders in your translation strings and replace them dynamically.
+The `t` function supports parameterized translations or interpolation, allowing you to include placeholders in your translation strings and replace them dynamically.

 ```jsx
 import { useTranslation } from 'next-i18next'